shubhygups/sudoku_angular/README.md

 ## Note

-You can modify this code as per requirement and for dynamic sudoku initial values.
-You can easily bind this with any backend server.
+You can modify this code as per requirement and for dynamic sudoku initial values, you can easily bind this with any backend server.
 Any comments are appreciated.